 There are two types of environmental allergies: indoor and outdoor.
 Indoor allergens are typically caused by things that are already in our homes, while outdoor allergens generally come from pets and people bringing particles inside, or open windows.

-Regardless of which type of allergen it is, when we breathe these in during our sleep, it can and leave us feeling fatigued during the day.
+Regardless of which type of allergen it is, when we breathe these in during our sleep, it can affect our sleep quality and leave us feeling fatigued during the day.

 So, what are the biggest allergy culprits in our homes, and what can you do about it?

 1. Dust mites

 Dust mites are the most common indoor allergy trigger for Australians and New Zealanders, precisely because they thrive in humid areas such as coastal cities or towns.
 These tiny creatures can’t be seen without a microscope, and feed off small particles including dust, pollen, fungal spores, and human skin scales.